Think Locally, Act Globally.

 - Personal and professional development through mentorship, protected time for reflection, and a culture of caring.

-- Many faculty with additional training and board certification in integrative medicine and modalities (acupuncture, herbal medicine, manual medicine/OMT, mind-body techniques).
+- Many faculty with additional training and board certification in Integrative Medicine, Lifestyle Medicine, and integrative modalities (acupuncture, herbal medicine, manual medicine/OMT, mind-body techniques).

 - Focus on health promotion, preventive health, and lifestyle medicine.